CraigAaront/Project5/README.md

 # Project5
 ![](UML.jpg)
 ## Problem Solving Approach:
-1. After looking at the main and MesoStation classes, I determined what would need to be done for the abstract and inherited classes
+1. After looking at the demo, I determined what would need to be done for GUI, what calculations would need to be made, and how to set it all up
-    - Inherit class would need to extend the abstract class
-    - Inherit class would only have a constructor and implementation of the abstract methods
+    - Main method would only construct the frame
-    - Abstract class would hold abstract methods
-    - Abstract class would have calAverage and letterAverage methods
+    - Constructor would make the GUI and implement action listeners
+    - Calculations occur in separate classes
+    - AsciiAverage calculation has its own class
+    - finding hamming distances and stations with the same average has its own class

 ### Analysis of Implemented Code:
-1. MesoInherit class:
+1. Main Class:
-    - Created a private string variable that would hold the String STID
+    - Created a private string variable that would hold the String STIDlist
-    - Constructor used a mesostation object as a parameter and assigned the string value (STID) to the declared private string variable
-    - calAverage method returned a 3 value int array with necessary values
-      - for loop summed up the ASCII values of the 4 letters by casting to char and int
+    - Constructor constructs the GUI frame
+    - setUpGui creates all the components of the GUI
+      -
       - average variable then found the average of the 4 letters
       - calAverage[0] is the ceil, so math.ceil was used on